fedepaol/sctp_setup/README.md

 **This should not be used if not in tests scenarios.**

 - `sctp_policy_ds.yaml`: a daemonset to apply the selinux policies to the nodes in order to enable the creation and the connection of sctp sockets.
 Sources of the docker image under `policy`.
 The policy was generated using `audit2allow`
-- `unblacklist_sctp.yaml`: a [Machine Config](https://github.com/openshift/machine-config-operator) configuration to un-blacklist the scp module.
+- `enable_sctp_module.yaml`: a [Machine Config](https://github.com/openshift/machine-config-operator) configuration to un-blacklist the scp module and load it at boot time.